reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ### Electronics
   -  L298N: Used to control the Hex Motor and the Servo motor.
 > [!IMPORTANT]
->-Channels: 2 (supports 2 DC motors or 1 PAP motor)
+>- Channels: 2 (supports 2 DC motors or 1 PAP motor)
->-Logic voltage: 5V.
+>- Logic voltage: 5V.
->-Operating Voltage: 5V-35V.
+>- Operating Voltage: 5V-35V.
->-Current consumption (Digital): 0 to 36mA.
+>- Current consumption (Digital): 0 to 36mA.
->-Current capacity: 2A (peaks up to 3A).
+>- Current capacity: 2A (peaks up to 3A).
->-Maximum power: 25W.
+>- Maximum power: 25W.
->-Weight: 30g.
+>- Weight: 30g.

   -   Motors: The rear wheel drive motor provides the forward or backward motion of the robot, while the turning motor rotates the front wheels to change the orientation of the robot.
 By combining these two motions, the robot can move in any direction on a flat surface.